VCityTeam/UD-SV/Doc/Devel/Needs/Need033.md

  * [Authoring interface](Definitions.md#authoring-interface)

 ### Description
-An interface that allows the owner of the document to choose it among the other files and modify it (or remove it)
+An interface that allows the user to:
+ - open a list of all of his previously imported documents (browse his workspace)
+ - choose one document
+ - update it by:
+    - modifying its metadata
+    - modifying its position in the scene
+ - delete it

 ### Notes: